Serving Augusta Since 1949

 In 1988, Chuck was ready to retire from the restaurant business.
 His son Chuck Jr., with his wife Debi, had been running a small pizza place called Lil’ Luigi’s for over ten years.
 It was then that the business passed from the second to third generation.
 Chuck Jr. ran both restaurants for a time, but wound up selling Lil’ Luigi’s to his cousin, who ran it for a few years before it closed.
 Just as Chuck and Penny’s children grew up working the family business, Chuck Jr. and Debi’s three children, fourth generation Penelope, Bebe, and Claudia, did the same over the following decades.

 To this day, Luigi’s has remained an Augusta tradition.
 Chuck Jr. continues to operate the business.
-His mother, Penny, still makes the Greek appetizers, pastries, and moussaka, and you can find Chuck Sr. occasionally sitting at the “family” table enjoying dinner and a cup of coffee.
+His mother, Penny, still makes the Greek appetizers and pastries and can be found on any night sitting at the “family table.”
 Chuck’s oldest daughter Penelope Ballas-Stewart works side by side with her father as hostess and manager.
 On any given night, you may find a member of Luigi’s fifth generation present or being groomed in the family legacy….all beneath the portrait that hangs at the front of the restaurant of the man who began it all… “Papou” Nick.

 "One of the Augusta staples for great food, service, and family feel.
 Luigi's is a regular every Friday night spot for us.
 Our family has been enjoying the great meals for as long as I can remember!!"